mamunur105/wc-basic-slider/readme.txt

 == Installation ==
 Step 1.
 Download the wc-basic-slider plugin zip file from the Wordpress Plugin Repository.
 Step 2.
-Upload \'wc-basic-slider\' to the ’/wp-content/plugins/\' directory Step 3.
-Activate the plugin through the \'Plugins\' menu in WordPress
+Upload 'wc-basic-slider' to the ’wp-content/plugins/' directory Step 3.
+Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==